Delivered Duties Paid (DDP) and Import One Stop Shop (IOSS)

 Royal Mail Delivered Duties Paid (DDP) service

-As an alternative to DDU, we will be launching a Delivered Duties Paid (‘DDP’) range of solutions covering untracked and fully tracked services.
-This service will allow the UK merchant to calculate and collect from their customer at the checkout an additional amount that will cover the cost of import VAT and customs duty alongside the DDP handling fee.
-This will help to avoid unexpected charges and delivery delays to the end recipient, improving the overall customer experience (for details on how this will work see below).
-Our initial roll out will be from February 2021 for our Tracked and Signed service.
+As an alternative to DDU, we are developing a postal Delivered Duties Paid (DDP) service.
+This is due to be operational by July.
+The service will allow the UK merchant to calculate and collect from their customer at the checkout an additional amount that will cover the cost of import VAT and customs duty alongside the DDP handling fee.
+This will help to avoid unexpected charges and delivery delays to the end recipient, improving the overall customer experience.
+We are also at an advanced stage of deployment planning for commercial solutions for DDP too and will be reaching out to existing customers in due course.

 |Value of imported goods in consignments**||Before 1 July 2021||As of 1 July 2021|